-Launched in 2017, Libreture is an alternative platform for readers who want the benefits of an e-book storage service, but without the dodgy practices of the large e-book retailers.
+Launched in 2017, Libreture is an alternative e-book storage service for readers who want the benefits of an online platform, without the dodgy practices of the large retailers.

 With Libreture, you can store all your DRM-free e-books and download them to any e-reader whenever you want - no more cables!

 Libreture is a direct response to the dodgy, monopolistic practices of the large e-book retailers, publishers and distributors.

 I'm an avid e-book reader and was once a Kindle-owner.
 After news of Amazon's UK tax-avoidance broke I decided to boycott them and look for alternative e-bookshops.

 Concentrating on bookshops that sold DRM-free e-books, to ensure I could read them on any device, I also wanted to support small and independent publishers and bookshops.
 With this in mind, I compiled a list of DRM-free bookshops.
 The list is still growing and is now a key component of Libreture - members record where they bought their DRM-free books, helping others discover new bookshops.